 |Refer to Crop Data Management System's website for label information.|

-MoDOT herbicides for 2015 are listed below.
+MoDOT herbicides for 2017 and following years are listed below.
 You may have additional products not listed from previous years.
 More detailed information can be gathered from the manufacturer and the label.

 Basal Bark Oil – This is a ready-to-use (RTU) product for dormant and basal stem treatments.
 It is a combination of 20% Garlon 4E, 1.5% Stalker, 1.5% Milestone and 77% bark oil colored blue and produced to be used in low temperatures.

 Custom Mix for Total Vegetation Control (TVC) – This is the custom mix product MoDOT uses for total vegetation control and is a combination of three products: Esplanade, Roundup Pro Concentrate and Method.
 It is a liquid with the recommended rate of 2 quarts per acre or 2 quarts per 100 gallons of water.
 Recommendation is to apply at the start of green-up in areas such as guardrail, sign post and aggregate at the recommended rate and achieve season long control.
 The Roundup Pro Concentrate in the custom mix provides all the surfactant needed for this application.

 DMA-4 – In 2011, MoDOT specified the formulation of the 2,4-D from ester-based to amine-based reducing the volatility risk associated with 2,4-D, one of the oldest herbicide on the market.
 It also has an aquatic herbicide.
 The product is DMA-4.
 The amine-based is not as quick to show symptoms but will do the work.